-Abdominoplasty or a ‘tummy tuck’ is a popular cosmetic procedure to remove excess fat deposits, tighten loose tissue and sagging skin, and improve muscle and skin tone around the middle and lower abdominal region.
-Many patients seek this form of surgery following pregnancy or significant weight loss to target the problems diet and exercise failed to rectify.
+In men, abdominoplasty, also known as a ‘tummy tuck’, is a popular cosmetic procedure performed to remove excess fat deposits, tighten loose skin, and enhance muscle tone around the middle and lower abdominal region.

-The surgeon will take a thorough medical history, reviewing any medications you are taking, whether you have any allergies, and if you have had any prior surgeries or pregnancies.
+Before surgery, your surgeon will take a thorough medical history, reviewing any medications you are taking, any allergies you have, and if you have had any prior surgeries.

 It is likely your surgeon will ask you to stop taking certain medications including aspirin, non-steroidal anti-inflammatory drugs (NSAID) and blood thinners, all of which can increase bleeding risk.

-Abdominoplasty is most commonly performed under general anaesthetic.
-The surgery usually begins with an incision just above the pubic area, along the bikini line across the abdomen, from hipbone to hipbone.
+Abdominoplasty is usually performed under general anaesthetic.
+The surgery begins with an incision just above the pubic area across the abdomen, from hipbone to hipbone.
 A second incision will be made around the belly button to free it from the abdominal tissue.

 Contact Us Today